 - Finger or thumb sucking after the age of 5

 - Biting on the cheek or roof of mouth

 - Difficulty biting or chewing

-Why See an Orthodontist?
+Why See an Orthodontist in Sacramento?

 The American Association of Orthodontists recommends that children should get their first orthodontic evaluation no later than the age of 7.
 The advantage of early treatment is that child growth, which is rapid, can be monitored and utilized to optimize the child’s care and treatment plan.
 Guiding growth and development can prevent serious problems later on in life and can avoid more costly, invasive measures.

 Early phase treatment versus traditional orthodontic treatment is sometimes a hard choice to make as a parent.
 Your dentist at Make a Smile can help determine whether an early or traditional approach is best for you and your child.
 Early detection and treatment of an orthodontic problem can help influence your child’s jaw and mouth growth.
-Phase 2 orthodontics is often used to straighten teeth; however a second phase of braces is sometimes not needed and treatment time is greatly reduced when a child’s jaw is allowed to develop to its full potential with the use of early, Phase 1 treatment.
+Phase 2 orthodontics is often used to straighten teeth, however a second phase of braces is sometimes not needed and treatment time is greatly reduced when a child’s jaw is allowed to develop to its full potential with the use of early, Phase 1 treatment.

 Our dentists are trained to detect early signs of orthodontic problems.
 Early phase intervention may need to be initiated as early as 4 years old, although most children begin between the ages of 7 and 9, and the American Association of Orthodontists suggests that children be evaluated no later than 7 years of age or at the first sign of problems.

 Taking advantage of early Phase 1 treatment means your child’s growth can be monitored and utilized to optimize care.
 Guiding growth and development can prevent serious problems later on in life, such as creating room for crowded teeth to reduce the need for tooth removal.